sanjoy/DietLISP/README.rst

 The operational behaviour of the interpreter is not very efficient.
 For instance, it does not run in a bounded control context.
 I've been saving CPS and other such nice things for the time I decide to implement a compiler, probably to C or LLVM.
-This will probably be next step after implementing a nice type system.
+I think this will be a good next step after implementing a type system.

 Texts